 2.7.
 No cuts or changes in any film will be made for its public screening, for any reason.
 Each film will be screened in the best technical conditions available.

 ARTICLE THREE | FILM SUBMISSION

 3.1.
-QL and QP accept Film Submissions to the Festival programs every year through their official websites.
+QL and QP accept Film Submissions to the Festivals programs every year through their official websites.
 Submissions are made automatically for both Festivals.

 3.5.
 The decision of the Programmers on each submission will be notified by e-mail before the deadline set by QL and QP each year.

 3.6.
-It is QL and QP policy not to provide explanations in any form of the criteria used in the exclusion of a submitted film from the Festival programs.
+It is QL and QP policy not to provide explanations in any form of the criteria used in the exclusion of a submitted film from the Festivals programs.